open/close all folders

 - Evokes the Big Brother Instinct to life-threatening extremes, even in those who should know better.
 Even Carver shows uncommon tenderness toward her.
 Fenris is the only one without a smidgen of pity for her.

-- Good Bad Girl: Very much.
-She tries to get Isabela to teach her how to do a Sexy Walk and even looks through Anders' book of spells in hopes of finding some dirty spells to spice up her bed time with Hawke.
+- Good Bad Girl: Sort of.
+Shows no signs of actually being sexually active (aside from Hawke, potentially), but she's also clearly interested in sex.
+To that end, she tries to get Isabela to teach her how to do a Sexy Walk and even looks through Anders's book of spells in hopes of finding some dirty spells to spice up her bed time with Hawke.

 - Happily Adopted: By Keeper Marethari, as per the Dalish tradition of moving magically-gifted children between the clans to distribute them evenly amongst clans that need them, but by the start of the game their relationship has gotten strained due to the blood magic and demon summoning.

-- Heroic BSOD: A small one happens if Hawke brings her along on the "Night Terrors" quest, where she gives in to a Pride Demon's mind control and briefly turns on the party.
-She's pretty shaken up afterwards if you go visit her home.
+- A small one happens if Hawke brings her along on the "Night Terrors" quest, where she gives in to a Pride Demon's mind control and briefly turns on the party.
+She's pretty shaken up afterwards if Hawke visits her home.

-- A much, much bigger one comes after her Act III quest.
+- A much, much bigger one comes after her Act 3 quest.

-- Hero-Worshipper: Has more than a little of this when it involves Hawke, (unless s/he is in a rivalry with her), and is certainly the reason behind her implied immediate crush on him/her, at least at first.
+- Hero-Worshipper: Has more than a little of this when it involves Hawke (unless they're in a rivalry with her), and is certainly the reason behind her implied immediate crush on them, at least at first.

-- Hikikomori: Borderline; between Acts II and III, she's gotten so obsessed with finishing the Eluvian that she's forgetting to eat and often doesn't leave the house for days at a time.
+- Hikikomori: Borderline; between Acts 2 and 3, she's gotten so obsessed with finishing the Eluvian that she's forgetting to eat and often doesn't leave the house for days at a time.
 Varric comes by each week to convince her to take a break and come outside to make sure things don't get worse.

 - The Ingenue: